alexwllms/grow-pivot-or-kill/src/pages/31-01-2018-third-post/index.md

 Set the tone (aka Following ‘the Prime Directive’) Having identified the context for the retrospective, don’t forget to set the tone.
 While celebrating your successes and sharing what you have learned, often retrospectives are an opportunity for team members to express their frustrations.
 This can be with a process that’s failing them, or a person that is hindering the sprint.
 For a team member to feel secure in expressing their frustrations you need to set the tone of the conversation.
 The tone you want to strike is best described by Norm Kerth and is referred to as ‘the Prime Directive’:

-“Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.”

--_Norm Kerth, Project Retrospectives: A Handbook for Team Review_
+>“Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.”
+Norm Kerth – Project Retrospectives: A Handbook for Team Review

 This catch-all sets the tone for the retrospective.
 Everyone is free to express their frustrations as long as they are based on this premise.
 From this position your team can have a frank discussion about the last sprint.